Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson6.md

 The Facade pattern is used to define a simplified interface to a more complex subsystem: a library, a framework, or a complex system of classes.

+a facade is an object that serves as a front-facing interface masking more complex underlying or structural code.

 #### Problems Addressed